cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### Top-level import

-Wether a script implements an actor or environment, it should import both the `cog_settings` and `cogment` modules.
+Wether a script implements an actor or environment, it should import both the `cogment` module (generic python SDK for Cogment) and the `cog_settings` module (project specific definitions created from `cogment.yaml`).

 ```python
 import cog_settings